6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 The most eye-catching item is "bakudan," a deep-fried boiled egg wrapped in fish paste.
 The size of a baseball, it is a very satisfying dish.
 Another popular original oden dish is "Ebi-men (shrimp mask)," a crab shell stuffed with sweet shrimp and covered with a lid made of ground sweet shrimp.
 The "Nodoguro-men" made with Nodoguro (sea bream) is also very popular.

-A rare spot where you can enjoy drinking from 8:30 in the morning.
-In addition to oden, you can enjoy a variety of other Kanazawa delicacies such as hamayaki and sushi.
+This is a rare spot where you can enjoy drinking from 9:00 in the morning.
+In addition to oden, the restaurant offers a variety of other Kanazawa delicacies such as hamayaki and sushi.

-A rare spot where you can enjoy drinking from 8:30 in the morning.
-In addition to oden, you can enjoy a variety of other Kanazawa delicacies such as hamayaki and sushi.
+This is a rare spot where you can enjoy drinking from 9:00 in the morning.
+In addition to oden, the restaurant offers a variety of other Kanazawa delicacies such as hamayaki and sushi.

 There are three restaurants in Ippuku Yokocho, including this one.
-In addition to sashimi and sushi, a la carte dishes such as grilled oysters, fried white shrimp, and arajiru are also available.
+In addition to sashimi and sushi, a la carte dishes such as grilled oysters, fried white shrimp, and arajiru are also available at "Hamayaki Ichiba, Ichiba Meshi Nanafukumaru," where you can taste fresh seafood from the market.

 Hokuriku Sake Brewery Rokkaku offers a selection of about 50 kinds of Hokuriku sake.
 The combination of sake and the tasty soup stock made from kombu (kelp) and bonito is exceptional.